awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 1. If you don’t have a new distribution to move the domain name to, create one\.
 For more information, see [Creating a Distribution](distribution-web-creating-console.md)\.

 1. Add to the distribution an alternate domain name that includes a wildcard for the alias record set or CNAME record\.
 For example, if the subdomain name that you want to move to the new distribution is `marketing.example.com`, add the alternate domain name `*.example.com`\.
-For more information, see [Using the \* Wildcard in Alternate Domain Names](#alternate-domain-names-wildcard)\.
+For more information, see [ Using Wildcards in Alternate Domain Names That You Add to CloudFront](#alternate-domain-names-wildcard)\.
 **Note**
 You can’t add a wildcard to a top level domain name, such as `*.com`, so if you want to move a domain name like `example.com` to a new distribution, see [ Move a domain name, like example\.com, to another distribution](#alternate-domain-names-move-domain)\.